Our teachers

 sylwia@liberis.is

 My name is Sylwia and I have been living in Iceland for over 9 years.
 I work as a teacher’s assistant in a primary school.
 I have also been an English teacher for past 6 years.
+I hold a master’s degree in Tourism Management from the University of Technology in Poland.
 Apart from learning foreign languages, I am also interested in makeup.
 I love a good book and movies based on true stories.
 In my free time, I explore Iceland with my 7-year-old son and my fiancé.
 I love traveling with them.
 I start my adventure with teaching Icelandic full of enthusiasm and faith in my own abilities.
 See you at classes!”

 Ewa Koprowska